Skip to Content

 In this batch, you’ll encounter Metal Sonic in his various forms and poses, from high-speed chases against Sonic to his formidable transformation phases.
 Whether you’re a die-hard Sonic fan or just love the thrill of the series, these pages bring the metallic mayhem right to your fingertips!

-To start coloring in any of these pictures, you can click any of the below images or links, which will open the PDF file on a new page.
+To start coloring in any of these pictures, you can click any of the images or links below, which will open the PDF file on a new page.
 Once opened, you can then download and print as many times as you like!

-All these PDF coloring pages are on standard US letter size, but they also fit perfectly onto A4 paper sizes!
+All these PDF coloring pages are in standard US letter size, but they also fit perfectly on A4 paper!
 Enjoy!

 10 Craft Ideas To Do With Metal Sonic Coloring Pages